- 4 Potatoes boiled, peeled, mashed

-- Add mashed potatoes, turmeric, chaat masala (if adding) and salt to the above.
+- Add mashed potatoes, turmeric, chaat masala (optional) and salt to the above.
+Saute for 3-4 minutes.
 Keep the mixture aside.

 - In a container take gram flour and rice flour.
 Add salt, turmeric powder.
 Add water to form thick, but lump free batter.
 Mix well.

 - Heat oil.
 While the oil is being heated, form golf ball sized balls from the potato mixture.
 Dip it into the batter, such that it covers the potato ball.
 Let the excess batter drain into the container.
 When the oil is hot, add few batter covered potato balls in the oil at a time.
 Switch heat to medium.
 Once the vadas are golden brown, remove it from the oil and drain it on a paper towel.